Amid high costs, $850 relief checks are being sent to an estimated 858,000 Maine people

 An estimated 858,000 Maine people will receive these payments.

-To be eligible, individuals must file a 2021 Maine individual income tax return by October 31, 2022 as a full-time Maine resident.
+To be eligible, individuals must file a 2021 Maine individual income tax return by October 31, 2022 as a full-year Maine resident.

 (Even though the 2021 Maine individual income tax filing deadline has passed, people will still be able to file after that date to claim their $850 relief checks.)